VADERASU/A-Visual-Analytics-Framework-for-Conservation-Planning/README.md

     > (9).
 Richness of fishes (FISH): the total species richness of fishes in the parcel.\
     > (10).
 Richness of amphibians (AM): the total species richness of amphibians in the parcel.\
     > (11).
 Richness of mammals (MM): the total species richness of mammals in the parcel.\
-    > (12) .Richness of reptiles (RP): the total species richness of reptiles in the parcel.
+    > (12).
+Richness of reptiles (RP): the total species richness of reptiles in the parcel.\

+'ProcessData' folder includes the files to deal with different kinds of data sources to get the corresponding attributes of each parcel.
+We also use QGIS to generate the tiles of the map for attribute visualization on the map.
+The generated images are in the 'image' folder.
+All the processed data needs to import to MongoDB for the geospatial queries.
+The 'schema' folder includes the information of the database.

 ## Install
 git clone the repository to your local computer, and download and unzip the extra foulders 'node modules' and 'images' in the [link](https://drive.google.com/drive/folders/1RLI7bu3ESEwGlcD8Epc_ogtuBZRMpnhf?usp=sharing).
 The two extra folders are too big to upload.
-Therefore, I compress them and put them in the google drive for the download.
+Therefore, I compress them and put them in the google drive for the download.\
+Process the downloaded data and import them to the MongoDB based on the infromation in 'schema' folder.\
+Change the url of the database to your local url in the 'router' folder.\
+Run 'npm install', then 'npm start' to start the project.\
+Open the website in at least 1280 x 1024 screen.
+The code does not consider the scale.
+The issue will be solved in the future work. \

 ## Avaiable website to play the system